-Price matching can save you tons of money, whether it’s for groceries, electronics or another type of product.
-But it can be intimidating.
+Grocery shopping habits have been changing to meet rising food prices.
+Price matching can save you money, whether it’s for groceries, electronics or another type of product— but it can be intimidating.
 That’s why we have provided you with the guidance and tools you need to feel confident price matching in stores near you.

 Let’s get to it!

 Price matching is a practice where a retail location will match a lower advertised product price from a competing store – essentially selling you the same item for the cheaper price.
 It is a fantastic way to save both time and money because you get the lowest price available without actually visiting an additional store.

 Retailers price match in an effort to offer the best price out there, while earning your customer loyalty and brand trust.
 There are varying policies around price matching.
 While some stores will match the lower price presented, others will beat it.
 To learn more, check out this blog on the price matching policies at Canada’s major stores.

 Retailers will differ in their price match policies.
 It is best to take a look at their website to get all the details before your store visit.
 Here is an outline of the different ways stores will price match:

 - Standard Price Match: Stores that price match simply equal their product’s price to the competitor’s if it is offered for a lower price.

 - Price Beat: Price beat is to sell a product cheaper than the competitor’s, either by a percentage of the difference or by a fixed amount.

 - Price Match of an Already Purchased Item: It is possible to price match an already purchased item.
 As a standard price match, the store will refund the difference between what you paid and what the other retailer is offering.

 - Price Protection: Price protection occurs when the store matches its own price.
 If their price is reduced in a set time frame after you made a purchase, they will refund the difference when requested by the customer.